- 1. Tuition & Fees

 FAST (Financial Aid for School Tuition)

-Financial aid for HCA is open from March 15 through October 1.
+Financial aid for Highlands is open from March 15 through October 1.
 If you try to apply after October 1 for that school year or before March 15 for the following school year, the application will not be available on the FAST website.

-HCA offers a financial assistance program to families through FAST.
+Highlands offers a financial assistance program to families through FAST.
 Assistance is offered to families who are going through temporary setbacks, such as loss of job, severe illness, or injury.
 Our financial aid program is meant to be used one or two years during the student’s educational stay.

 Students must first be registered and accepted into Highlands in order to be evaluated for financial aid assistance.